 3. Leverage owned marketing channels

 How do you make the most of your owned marketing channels?
-Firstly, by not spamming them now and then.
+Firstly, by not spamming them now and then to keep your email reputation high.
 Make sure that you make the best of your owned media channels like email the right way.
-It’s best used for onboarding cadences, notifying new product updates or feature releases, product enhancements relevant to the customer, etc.
+It’s best used for onboarding cadences, notifying new product updates or feature releases, product enhancements relevant to the customer, etc. You can use email marketing software to automate emails and ensure that they are sent at the right time, automating based on customer signals.

 The key point being—make sure you live up to the customer’s trust.
 And if done right, owned marketing channels are significantly more efficient than betting on paid or earned marketing channels—both of which require you to spend a huge amount of money and be dependent on other media platforms.